objcio/articles/2015-02-09-gpu-machine-vision.md

 As with the other processes we've talked about, the image is first reduced to luminance.
 The X and Y gradients around a pixel are determined using a Sobel, Prewitt, or related kernel, but they aren't combined to yield a total edge magnitude.
 Instead, the X gradient strength is passed along in the red color component, the Y gradient strength in the green, and the product of the X and Y gradient strengths in the blue component.

 A Gaussian blur is then applied to the result of that calculation.
-The red, green, and blue components are extracted from that blurred image and a calculation is performed from them to determine the likelihood a pixel is a corner point.
-The equation for this is the following:
+The values encoded in the red, green, and blue components are extracted from that blurred image and used to populate the variables of an equation for calculating the likelihood that a pixel is a corner point:

 R = I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup> - I<sub>xy</sub> * I<sub>xy</sub> - k * (I<sub>x</sub><sup>2</sup> + I<sub>y</sub><sup>2</sup>)<sup>2</sup>

-Here, I<sub>x</sub> is the gradient intensity in the X direction, I<sub>y</sub> is the gradient intensity in Y, I<sub>xy</sub> is the product of these intensities, k is a scaling factor for sensitivity, and R is the resulting "cornerness" of the pixel.
-Alternative implementations of this calculation have been proposed by Shi and Tomasi[^6] and Noble.[^7] but the results tend to be fairly similar.
+Here, I<sub>x</sub> is the gradient intensity in the X direction (the red component in the blurred image), I<sub>y</sub> is the gradient intensity in Y (the green component), I<sub>xy</sub> is the product of these intensities (the blue component), k is a scaling factor for sensitivity, and R is the resulting "cornerness" of the pixel.
+Alternative implementations of this calculation have been proposed by Shi and Tomasi[^6] and Noble,[^7] but the results tend to be fairly similar.

 Looking at this equation, you might think that the first two terms should cancel themselves out.
 That's where the Gaussian blur of the previous step matters.
 By blurring the X, Y, and product of X and Y values independently across several pixels, differences develop around corners and allow for them to be detected.